90-year-old Lowery Smith makes fitness and his Y community a priority.

 - Indicate the YMCA branch or camp endowment fund toward which you are directing your planned gift.

-*The YMCA of the Greater Twin Cities is a 501(c)3 nonprofit organization and serves as the legal entity for all YMCA branches and camps.
+*The YMCA of the North is a 501(c)3 nonprofit organization and serves as the legal entity for all YMCA branches and camps.